List of content you will read in this article:

 First, you get to enjoy total control of the game, and you will be the one who will set the rules for your map.
 You become the sole administrator of the world.
 Thus, you get to assign or deny the roles of the players you want to play alongside you in the game.
 When you are running a Minecraft server, you get a whole new level of world-building experience, and you can choose who will be able to share your creation experience.

 2. Install Any Mods

-There might be some mods that you like, but the servers you play the game don't have.
-Or, you don't like the regulations that you are bound to obey in someone else's server.
-There are tons of mods present for Minecraft, and you can even test the mods which you create by yourself and implement them in the game as you feel it.
-The modifications that you can use in the Minecraft server will help you run features that are not implemented initially in the game.
+You might like some mods, but the servers you play the game don't have them.
+Or, you don't like the regulations you are bound to obey in someone else's server.
+There are tons of mods present for Minecraft, and you can even test the mods you create by yourself and implement them in the game as you feel it.
+The modifications you can use in the Minecraft server will help you run features not implemented initially in the game.

 3. Keep Your Kids Safe

-When creating your own server, you will also likely make a community that will grow around your server.
-In addition to this, the players who have access to your server can even work on creating one structure.
+When creating your server, you will likely make a community that will grow around your server.
+In addition, the players who have access to your server can even work on creating one structure.
 Thus, finishing up the creation of marvels in a short time.
-You can start with small and grow your community and even run a YouTube channel based on your server.
+You can start small, grow your community, and even run a YouTube channel based on your server.